SERBAKOW TIBOR

 „A metal artist can comply with many sorts of social demands.
 He can prepare articles for personal use satisfying the needs of the masses, and moreover, can design, for instance, unique jewellery, candelabra, decorative vessels, jugs and figural reliefs, by carrying out orders of buyers’ wealthy groups having the highest artistic standards.
 Serbakow in the XXIth century completes cultic works by strictly observing the canonical rules according to millenial traditions, rigorously observing the rules of iconography, taking into consideration both written and unwritten rules of Christian art: episcopal crosses, processional crosses, tabernacles, baptismal fonts, church candlesticks, furthermore, medallions and reliefs.
 His work is complex.
 It is an area where constraints and artistic freedom are present at the same time.
 In the course of his work, a gold & silversmith artist uses precious materials, precious stones, semi-precious stones, gold, silver and precious wood in respect of its origin and derivation.
 He is a sculptor and craftsman rolled into one.
 In addition to their treasure value and sacred role, cultic objects act as articles for personal use and, in the hope of the infinity of times, they become benefits for the general public, in its service.”

-Artist Tibor Serbakow is a Member of the Association of Hungarian Creative Artists and of the Association of Hungarian Fine and Applied Artists, where he has been the president of the Goldsmith Department since the 1st of December in 2022.
+• Tibor Serbakow has been the president of the Goldsmith Department of the Association of Hungarian Fine and Applied Artists, since the 1st of December in 2022.

 TELEVISION: